MrSpoony/grader/README.md

 After clicking submit the second time, the user should get redirected to a detail page where the information should slowly appear one after another.

-Because the submitted file should give the wrong answer everywhere all the Badges should be green and have the text `Success` in them.
+Because the submitted file should give the right answer everywhere all the Badges should be green and have the text `Success` in them.